It takes practice to produce optimised blog posts that are friendly for search engines and users. It’s a skill that you can improve with time.

 SEO is more effective if the blog posts have high-quality content.
 A poorly optimized blog post can rank lower in search results, while one with good content will be more likely to rank higher in Google searches.

-A blog post will be ranked on Google’s first page if it has good content and SEO (including Offpage SEO).
+A blog post should rank well on Google’s first page because it has good content and SEO (including offpage SEO).

 - Before you begin writing, think about what you are doing.